-Paul Kirkley, author of Space Helmet for a Cow, a new comic history of the show, presents 51 facts about the series you probably didn’t know, plus another one that’s made up (but not by him…)
+Paul Kirkley, author of Space Helmet for a Cow, a comic history of Doctor Who (and now in two volumes), presents 55 facts about the series you probably didn’t know, plus another one that’s made up (but not by him…)

 1. The really wild show